Author(s)

 Näin kasvatat lapsestasi mukavan aikuisen

-Puura shares insights into the child’s world, giving real examples of different scenarios from everyday life.
-Her indispensable book equips parents with practical and non-judgmental tips and encouragement on how their behaviour can have a positive impact on their child’s growth and happiness, forming good habits with their children, and how to keep their cool when a tantrum strikes!
+Puura shares insights into the child’s world, giving real and relatable examples of different scenarios from everyday life.
+Her indispensable book equips parents with practical and non-judgmental tips and encouragement on how their behaviour can have a positive impact on their child’s growth and happiness, how to form good habits with their children, and how to keep their cool when a tantrum strikes!
+Among others, Puura offers advice on:

 • How to survive toddler meltdowns